-For international travel insurance: Your department must complete a pre-trip travel authorization for you and register your trip in the International Travelers Abroad Database (http://www.isp.msu.edu/information-resources/international-travel/travel-database/).
-When that is done, you will be automatically enrolled for international medical insurance and evacuation coverage (provided by HTH Worldwide) at no cost to you when traveling on University business or as a part of official University programs.
+When you register your trip, you will be automatically enrolled in international medical insurance and evacuation coverage (provided by International SOS) at no cost to you when traveling on University business or as part of official University programs.